| Read Time: 3 minutes

 Employers have the discretion to decide whether to conduct a workers’ comp drug test.
 However, if there are suspicions that drugs played a role in the accident, they may opt for screening.

-Your employer may be able to fire you for failing a drug test, but that will not necessarily affect your workers’ compensation benefits.
+Your employer may be able to fire you for failing a drug test.
+However, that will not necessarily affect your workers’ compensation benefits.

 Even if an employee is found to be intoxicated at the time of the injury, the employer must prove both that: